Traveller and Roma Policy in Ireland

 The Report of the Inquiry conducted by Ms Emily Logan, under Section 42 of the Garda Síochána Act 2005, into the circumstances surrounding the removal of 2 Roma children from their families, which was published in July 2014, identified a range of steps that need to be taken, including detailed issues that need to be addressed within An Garda Síochána and other agencies, as well as wider issues that relate to how public services generally engage with members of the Roma community.
 All of the recommendations contained in the Logan Report were accepted unequivocally.

 Paragraph 4.2.5 of Ms Logan's Report referred to a Council of Europe programme of Roma mediators, which is active in many countries but not in Ireland.
 The Report recommended that the Irish Government should commit the requisite resources and actively engage with the Council of Europe on this programme, and outlined that the Office of the Special Representative of the Secretary General of the Council of Europe on Roma issues stood ready to assist Ireland with the development of a mediation programme in Ireland.
-In compliance with this recommendation, the Department of Justice and Equality is engaging with the Council of Europe regarding bringing the programme to Ireland.
+In compliance with this recommendation, the Department of Justice is engaging with the Council of Europe regarding bringing the programme to Ireland.

 The general aim of the ROMED programmeis to improve the quality and effectiveness of the work of school/health/employment mediators, with a view to supporting better communication and cooperation between Roma and public institutions (school / health-care providers / employment offices).
 Its objectives are to: